-Information about flying with your bicycle can be found on the Travel page.
+Information about flying with your bicycle can be found on the Bikes page.

 The Israel Ride provides one jersey to every rider, which we ask that you wear on Wednesday (the first day) and Sunday.
 In addition, we recommend bringing two or three other jerseys.
 Many riders wash their bicycle clothing at some point on the ride (a hotel sink is usually fine as bike clothes typically dry overnight, and there is also laundry available at the Shabbat hotel).
 Therefore, you do not need five complete sets of cycling clothing.